 Today’s design environments demand faster development and better results at lower costs.
-All can be achieved by evaluating design options early in the development process.
-But traditional design optimization and validation tools—back-of-the-envelope calculations, rules of thumb, physical prototypes or complex software—can be fraught with error, delay, or high costs.
+All of these can be achieved by evaluating design options early in the development process.
+However, traditional design optimization and validation tools—such as back-of-the-envelope calculations, rules of thumb, physical prototypes or complex software—can be fraught with error, delay, or high costs.

 The answer?
 The cloud.
 Whether you’re looking to optimize a building, machine, or product, performing your simulations in the cloud enables you to quickly and easily validate your work and understand how your ideas will affect the design’s performance—all without time-consuming training, sophisticated expertise or extra expenses.